-The chart indicates that MCC performance is not as good as in the past and some measures may be needed to improve the performance.
+The chart indicates that MCC performance was not as good towards the end of 2002 as in the past and some measures have been taken to improve the performance.
 It may be that the Christmas holidays interfered with work but this does not fully account for the results.
-Whatever the reason, efforts will be made to lift performance to the levels experienced previously.